littleactuary/littleactuary.github.io/_posts/blog/2015-11-30-Readable and understandble R programs.md

 ### Rule number 3: Naming your variables wisely

 A good variable name is a meaningful name, not too short, not too long.
-A friend of mine has taught me an interesting way of naming an index variable (what we use to name `i` or `j` or `k`).
+However, when naming an index variable, most people use "i" or "j" or "k".
+A friend of mine has taught me that in this case, "ii" is better than "i".
 Instead of:

 {% highlight r %}
 beautifulAmount = function(x){